 Want to get the most out of your stay in Yellowstone National Park?
 Book an all-inclusive tour with an experienced ranger.
 That way, you won't miss a thing!

 The Yellowstone Yellow Bus Tours are popular with old vehicles from the 1920s.
 The buses offer the perfect setting for wildlife viewing, photo safaris, and sightseeing with their folding roofs and panoramic windows.

 Or how about a Wild West cookout with horses and a cowboy dinner around the campfire?
 There's something for everyone in Yellowstone National Park!

 When you go hiking in Yellowstone National Park, you'll have endless boardwalks, enchanted trails, and plenty of overlooks to choose from.
-Biking is also no problem in Yellowstone's wilderness, as many trails are well maintained or even paved.
-However, don't forget that you're sharing the park with wild animals.
+Biking is also no problem in Yellowstone's wilderness, as many trails are well-maintained or even paved.
+However, don't forget that you share the park with wild animals.
 Keep your distance and take a can of pepper spray with you.

 We highly recommend paddling the rivers and lakes of Yellowstone National Park!
 Be aware, however, that you will be confronted with difficult conditions due to sudden strong winds and waves as well as strongly fluctuating water temperatures from freezing cold to boiling hot.
 We do not recommend swimming - except at the official bathing places.